Bayesian Modeling and Estimation of Linear Time-Varying Systems using Neural Networks and Gaussian Processes: A Bayesian Framework for LTV Systems

-The system's behavior can be further analyzed in the frequency domain.
-If the posterior mean is time-invariant, $\mu(t,\tau) = \mu(\tau)$, the system is \emph{Linear Time-Invariant in Expectation} (LTIE).
-For an LTIE system, the output Power Spectral Density (PSD) is the sum of two components:
+Thus the stochastic impulse-response model is the latent system model, while additive measurement noise can be incorporated as a separate observation layer when appropriate.

-where $\mu(f)$ is the Fourier transform of $\mu(\tau)$, $S_s(f)$ is the input signal's PSD, and $S_{\text{stochastic}}(f)$ is the PSD arising from the fluctuations $\mathcal{E}(t,\tau)$.
-This additive relationship holds because the mean and fluctuation components of the output are uncorrelated.
-In the more general LTV case where $\mu(t,\tau)$ depends on $t$, the system exhibits non-stationary behavior in its mean, and time-frequency analysis methods are required to characterize the output spectrum.
+The system's behavior can also be analyzed in the frequency domain.
+If the posterior mean is time-invariant, $\mu(t,\tau)=\mu(\tau)$, the system is \emph{Linear Time-Invariant in Expectation} (LTIE).
+For deterministic probing, a natural spectral characterization is obtained from repeated realizations of the random medium.
+Let $r_m^{(T)}(t)$ denote the output observed on the interval $[0,T]$ for the $m$-th realization, and define its finite-window Fourier transform